JOIN US ON GIVELINK!

 Katrina is an enrolled member of the Standing Rock Sioux Tribe.
 She is an artist and passionate creator of many forms of craft.
 She loves spending time in nature, whether it be by forested mountains or the fresh air of the oceanside.
 She has enjoyed the last twenty-six years providing care and connection to many animals in her community at the Frontier Veterinary Clinic.
 Katrina believes her purpose in this life is to help others with her voice and heart, especially children.
 She does so in honor of her beautiful son and his kindness campaign, Bkind4b.

-Denyse Ute Nutrition Education Director
+Denyse Ute Vice President Nutrition Education Director

 Denyse Ute is an Eastern Shoshone tribal member from the Wind River Indian Reservation.
 She holds a Master’s Certificate in Community and Public Health and a Bachelor's degree in Nutrition Science, with multiple certifications in both fitness and nutrition.
 As an entrepreneur specializing in public health and program development, Denyse leads innovative, culturally grounded initiatives that promote native food sovereignty, chronic disease prevention, and youth wellness.
 Outside of work she enjoys spending time with family, hiking, and being open to a new adventure.